 If you’re dreaming of a candlelit wedding, then it’s always worth discussing this with your wedding venue coordinator first.
 Some venues ban open flames due to the fire risk, while others will allow taller candles but ban tea lights – if this is you, never fear!
 You can get realistic-looking fake candles that will flicker beautifully, without the risk or melting wax!
 If your venue allows candles, then you have plenty of options, from elegant candelabra to tea lights in jars, or church and pillar candles placed on ledges and in fireplaces.
 You can even hang tealights from centrepieces or in glass candleholders.

-For lighting with more impact, we recommend coloured uplighting, which can totally transform a space, and works beautifully for an evening reception.
+For lighting with more impact, we recommend coloured uplighting.
+This can totally transform a space, and works beautifully for an evening reception.
 Combine with disco balls for a real party vibe, or match to your wedding colour scheme for a cohesive look.

-Another popular decor option is large light-up letters – not only do these add to your lighting effects, but they create a real focus in a room, and look fantastic in photographs.
-Use them to spell out Mr & Mrs, LOVE, your initials, or BAR or DANCE if you’re placing them specfically near the drinks or dancefloor.
+Another popular decor option is large light-up letters.
+These add to your lighting effects, but also create a real focus in a room, and look fantastic in photographs.
+Use them to spell out Mr & Mrs, LOVE, your initials, or BAR or DANCE specifically for the drinks or dancefloor.

 A hugely popular way to decorate your wedding is with hanging decorations, as they can be a fun DIY and budget-friendly option, while still having a great overall impact on your decor.
 Bunting is one of our favourites and can be hand-made by yourself in the run-up to the big day.
 There are plenty of options to customise them too, from using rustic white lace or hessian to colourful fabrics that reflect your wedding theme, or patterned paper.
 You could even use crepe or fabric ribbons, or integrate glitter or metallics.

-Lanterns are another great option for hanging decor, as they can add a stunning effect, and can be bought or hired in different shapes, sizes and colours.
+Lanterns are another great option for hanging decor.
+They can add a stunning effect, and can be bought or hired in different shapes, sizes and colours.
 Our brides also love paper pompoms, fans and origami birds hanging from the ceilings.

-Another trend that we’ve been loving is hanging flowers or foliage from beams, chandeliers or marquee rafters for a statement piece that looks incredible.
-Hanging floral decorations can be made with faux or real flowers, and add a pop of natural colour to any space.
+Another trend that we’ve been loving is hanging flowers or foliage.
+This can be done from beams, chandeliers or marquee rafters for a statement piece.
+Hanging floral decorations can be faux or real flowers, and add a pop of natural colour to any space.
 Why not chat with your wedding florist about their venue dressing options?